Ukrainian Soviet Socialist Republic: Foreign relations

 On the international front, the Ukrainian SSR, along with the rest of the 15 republics, had virtually no say in their own foreign affairs.
-It is, however, important to note that in 1944 the Ukrainian SSR was permitted to establish bilateral relations with countries and maintain its own standing army.
-This clause was used to permit the republic's membership in the United Nations, alongside the Belorussian SSR.
-Accordingly, representatives from the "Ukrainian Soviet Socialist Republic" and 50 other nations founded the UN on 24 October 1945.
+However, since 1944, the Ukrainian SSR was permitted to establish bilateral relations with countries and maintain its own standing army.
+This clause was used to permit the republic's membership in the United Nations, alongside the Byelorussian SSR.
+Accordingly, representatives from the "Ukrainian Soviet Socialist Republic" and 50 other states founded the UN on 24 October 1945.
 In effect, this provided the Soviet Union (a permanent Security Council member with veto powers) with another two votes in the General Assembly.
-The latter aspect of the 1944 clauses, however, was never fulfilled and the republic's defense matters were managed by the Soviet Armed Forces and the Defense Ministry.
+The latter aspect of the 1944 clauses was never fulfilled and the republic's defense matters were managed by the Soviet Armed Forces and the Defense Ministry.
 Another right that was granted but never used until 1991 was the right of the Soviet republics to secede from the union, which was codified in each of the Soviet constitutions.
 Accordingly, Article 69 of the Constitution of the Ukrainian SSR stated: "The Ukrainian SSR retains the right to willfully secede from the USSR."
 However, a republic's theoretical secession from the union was virtually impossible and unrealistic in many ways until after Gorbachev's perestroika reforms.

 The Ukrainian SSR was a member of the UN Economic and Social Council, UNICEF, International Labour Organization, Universal Postal Union, World Health Organization, UNESCO, International Telecommunication Union, United Nations Economic Commission for Europe, World Intellectual Property Organization and the International Atomic Energy Agency.
 It was not separately a member of the Warsaw Pact, Comecon, the World Federation of Trade Unions and the World Federation of Democratic Youth, and since 1949, the International Olympic Committee.